Core Solutions Blog

 Some on your team may need to sharpen their computer skills before diving into technical details.
 So, take the time to assess both their computer skills and their comfort with technology in general.
 Identify the members on your team with strong tech skills.
 Perhaps have them help you assess each person’s comfort level in this area.
 Then focus first on those who need initial computer help before plunging them into EHR training.

-3. Focus specifically on the areas of EHR that their department will use
+3. Focus specifically on the areas of the EHR that their department will use

-The reality is that not every person on the team has to know the entire EHR functionality (at least not initially).
+The best EHR for mental health, substance use disorder, and IDD will offer features that make a significant difference in the lives of all employees who use it, but the reality is that not every person on the team must know the entire EHR functionality (at least not initially).
 A role-based training strategy will remove unnecessary stress and allow you to tailor EHR training sessions to different staff responsibilities.
-Eventually, you will discover your super users this way, and they can each train their colleagues (as well as new staff) on more comprehensive EHR use.
+Eventually, you’ll discover your super users this way, and they can each train their colleagues (as well as new staff) on more comprehensive EHR use.

 4. Find the right time and people